DevOpsHiveHQ/kustomize-plugin-merger/README.md

 Currently, in Kustomize, it's not possible to merge resources without a unique identifier, even with Open API schema.

-It's possible to do that using the merge strategy `append` in Merger (later on, `combine` will also be supported).
+It's possible to do that using the merge strategy `append` in Merger (later on, `combineWithKey` will also be supported).

 [Use case full example](./examples/merge-lists-without-schema/README.md).